aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessebility-tagged-pdf/setting-structure-elements-properties/_index.md

 type: docs
 weight: 30
 url: /net/setting-structure-elements-properties/
+description: With Aspose.PDF for .NET, you may set different  Structure Elements Properties.
+There are setting Text Block Structure Elements, setting Inline Structure Elements, adding Structure Element into Elements and etc.
 ---

 In order to set structure elements properties in a Tagged PDF Document, Aspose.PDF offers **CreateSectElement()** and **CreateHeaderElement()** methods of **ITaggedContent** Interface.
 Following code snippet shows how to set structure elements properties of a Tagged PDF Document: